-Household members and relatives (parent, spouse, or child) of current Aventa CU members are welcome to apply.
+Household members and relatives (parent, spouse, or child) of current Aventa members are welcome to apply.

 A Share Savings ($5 min) is required to establish your membership at Aventa Credit Union.

-Aventa CU joined the CO-OP Share Branch and ATM Network about seven years ago.
+Aventa joined the CO-OP Share Branch and ATM Network about ten years ago.